pantheon-systems/documentation/source/docs/articles/sites/domains/adding-a-ssl-certificate-for-secure-https-communication.md

 ### Intermediary Certificates/Bundles

 Some SSL providers will give you an intermediary certificate, which is used to establish a chain of trust.
 If you received one, you'll need to add it in the Dashboard.
 If you get more than one intermediary certificate file, you'll need to combine them into one.
 Your provider may also send you a "certificate authority" or "CA" cert.
-If you have problems with your intermediate certificate, try [https://whatsmychaincert.com/](https://whatsmychaincert.com/) to test if the correct certificate chain is being served and see which chain you should be serving.
+If you have problems with your intermediate certificate, try [https://whatsmychaincert.com/](https://whatsmychaincert.com/) to generate the correct intermediary certificate.

 GoDaddy.com provides a bundle (gd\_bundle.crt).
 Use this as the intermediary certificate.